 Board of Directors

 Carmen, originally from Germany, has enjoyed the seasons of our beautiful mountain community since 1986.
 Carmen sells real estate in Truckee, the North & West shore of Lake Tahoe as well as Donner Summit.
 As a local resident, she is grateful for the abundance of opportunity this stunning area has to offer.
 She enjoys her involvement in our wonderful local community, from being the president at Jibboomstreet Toastmasters to the founder of Mountain High BNI and sitting on the board at the FRCoT.
 To her giving back to the community is rewarding and contributes to the success of our town.
 Affiliations: Tahoe Sierra Board of Realtors, President of Mountain HIGH BNI Networking Group, and Area 25 Governor of Division B of Toastmasters International.

-Georgia Smith – Treasurer
+Regina Wise – Treasurer